5 Florida Panhandle Lighthouses to Visit

 2. Cape San Blas Lighthouse

 The Cape San Blas lighthouse is in Port St. Joe, Florida.
-There is limited information available online about climbing the lighthouse, but from the information available it is open Wednesday through Saturday from 11 AM to 5 PM.
-A fee may be required for climbing.
+The lighthouse is open Wednesday through Saturday from 11 AM to 5 PM.
+There is a $5 fee per person to climb the 131 steps in the lighthouse.
 Additionally, a small gift shop is located on the lighthouse grounds to purchase souvenirs.

 3. Cape St. George Lighthouse